scienxlab/python-package-template/README.md

 - `build_test.yml` &mdash; build and test the distribution using `pytest`.
 - `publish-docs.yml` &mdash; build and publish the documentation to GitHub pages.
 Note that this requires you to anble GitHub package on your repo.

+There is also a disabled workflow for publishing to PyPI, see below.

 ## Publishing to PyPI